ankorstore/yokai/docs/modules/fxsql.md

 ## Hooks

 This module provides the possibility to `extend` the logic around the `SQL operations` via a hooking mechanism.

+Hooks will be `applied on all connections` (primary and auxiliaries).

 ### Hooks creation